-Since 2000, the prison population in Southeast Asia has increased by 116% (compared to 36% across Asia and 24% globally).
-This has resulted in chronic levels of overcrowding in many countries, with occupancy rates over 200% in Cambodia, Indonesia, Thailand and the Philippines.
+These systemic failures feed directly into the prison system.
+Since 2000, the prison population in Southeast Asia has increased by 116% — more than three times the global average — with occupancy rates exceeding 200% in Cambodia, Indonesia, Thailand and the Philippines.

 Latest updates